2 Age of Exploration

 The Return to Amsterdam of the Second Expedition to the East Indies on 19 July 1599, by Andries van Eertvelt, ca. 1610-20

 Government-sanctioned joint-stock companies like the British East India Co., Virginia Co. of London, Massachusetts Bay Co., and Dutch West India Co. patterned themselves after the pioneering and hugely successful Dutch East India Co., the first permanently chartered company that didn’t redeem shares after just a single voyage.
 Joint-stock companies established Virginia, Massachusetts, and New York, the most important 17th-century colonies in what became the United States 150 years after their founding.
 The British East India Co. played a similar role in India until the mid-19th century, when they transferred power to the British Raj (Crown).
 These companies, along with the Royal African Co. and others, also pioneered the Atlantic slave trade.
 Joint-stock companies did not develop in the Islamic world due partly to restrictions regarding credit and inheritance.
 That contributed to the relative decline of Arab shipping fleets and may help explain why the scientific and technological center of gravity shifted west, since research always follows money.
-Meanwhile, the intellectual center of gravity within Islam shifted from Arabia and Persia to Istanbul in the Ottoman Empire during the 15th-18th centuries, seat of the old Eastern Roman Empire.
+Meanwhile, the intellectual center of gravity within Islam shifted from Arabia and Persia to Istanbul in the Ottoman Empire during the 15th-18th centuries, seat of the old Eastern Roman Empire, Byzantium.

-While government-sanctioned corporations eventually died out in the West, state-owned enterprises (SOE’s) are making a comeback today in Saudi Arabia, Russia, China, and Brazil.
+While government-sanctioned corporations eventually died out in the West, state-owned enterprises (SOE’s) are making a comeback today in China, Saudi Arabia, Russia, and Brazil.
 Many of these newer incarnations are devoted to exploring for natural resources, much like northern European versions during the Age of Exploration.

 Conclusion

-Renaissance Europeans had the motivation and wherewithal to expand.
+Renaissance Europeans had the motivation and means to expand.
 Modern financial systems and imported, improved technology positioned them to cross the Atlantic and discover America.
 Alas, they were far too late for that.
 As we already saw in Chapter 1, America was discovered thousands of years earlier by Indigenous Americans originally from Siberia (mostly) and populated by millions of people.
 But, enabled by technology they borrowed from others and refined, Europeans motivated by mercantilism and religion (Chapter 4) transformed America in their image.

-Optional Reading:
+Optional Listening & Reading:

 James Dewar, “The Information Age & the Printing Press” (Rand Corporation, 1998)